ClaudiaBN/SingleCellPipelines/README.md

 ### scMethyl-SEQ pipeline
 #### 1. Quality assessment and adapter trimming
-Read quality is assessed using software FASTQC and trimgalore.
+Read quality was assessed using software FASTQC and trimgalore.
 #### 2. Alignment, duplication removal and methylation extraction
 These 3 steps were performed using the Bisulfite Read Mapper and Methylation Caller Bismark.
 Alignment to the reference genome (see Annotations) was performed in single-end mode to increase the mapping efficiency.
 Methylation call files were processed so methylation states were binarized: methylation < 0.1 was set to 0 (unmethylated cytosine), methylation > 0.1 and < 0.9 was set to 0.5 (equivalent to allelic methylation) and methylation > 0.9 was set to 1 (methylated cytosine).